tpoisot/ms_pop_networks/ms_pop.md

 paradigm of seeing networks as mostly a collection of pairwise interactions.

+% DG: Isn't co-occurrence also important to other processes?
+It will contribute to the turnover of interactions under all three processes.
+It is only through this one though that it will affect the interaction strenght (beta link).

 From a biogeographic standpoint, it require that we develop a theory based on interaction co-occurrence, in addition to the current knowledge encompassing only species co-occurrence. @araujo_using_2011 and @allesina_competitive_2011